ros2/ros2_documentation/source/Installation/Crystal/Linux-Install-Binary.rst

 Installing the missing dependencies
 -----------------------------------

-Set your rosdistro according to the release you downloaded.
+Set your rosdistro (first name of release name) according to the release you downloaded.

 .. code-block:: bash